-The Roger and Susan Hertog Center for the Archaeological Study of Jerusalem and Judah-2023
+The Roger and Susan Hertog Center for the Archaeological Study of Jerusalem and Judah-2024

-The Hartog Center invites researchers and graduate students at the Institute of Archeology to submit applications for research, excavations and publications of current and past excavations dealing with Jerusalem and Judea, in the amount of $ 1,000- $ 10,000 per project (for graduate students up to $ 2,000 per project)
+The Hertog Center invites scholars and graduate students whose research pertains to all aspects of the archaeology of Jerusalem and Judea to submit applications for supporting research, excavations, and publications

-pay attention !!!
-To complete the process, go to the 'Submission Status' page and follow the instructions
+Please Note: To complete the process, you must go to the 'Submission Status' page and follow the instructions.

+Research grants will be awarded in the amount of $1,000-$10,000 per project, and for graduate students up to $2,000

 Support will be provided on the basis of academic excellence.

 Eligible to apply for a grant:

-• Postgraduate or postgraduate research students enrolled in the Department of Archeology and the Ancient Near East at the Hebrew University whose research deals with the archeology of Jerusalem or Judea (in all periods)
+• Graduate or postgraduate research students enrolled in the Department of Archaeology and the Ancient Near East at The Hebrew University of Jerusalem whose research deals with the archeology of Jerusalem or Judea (in all periods)

-• Researchers at the Institute of Archeology at the Hebrew University for archeological research of Jerusalem or Judea
+• Researchers at the Institute of Archaeology of The Hebrew University of Jerusalem conducting archaeological studies relating to Jerusalem or Judea

-• Researchers who are not researchers of the Institute who apply for a grant for research that deals with the study and publication of findings from the excavations of the Institute of Archeology at the Hebrew University or who are the responsibility of the Institute and those involved in archeology of Jerusalem or Judea
+• External scholars who conduct research related to the study and publication of findings from the excavations conducted by the Institute of Archaeology at The Hebrew University or such that are the responsibility of the Institute and involve the archaeology of Jerusalem or Judea

-The regulations can be found on the institute's website here
+The regulations can be found on the Institute's website here.

-Commitment to submit a research report
+Commitment to Submit a Research Report and Accreditation

-If the research submitted for funding is approved and wins a grant, the applicant undertakes to send a research report to the Roger and Susan Hartog Center for the Archeology of Jerusalem and Judea, by September 30 of the grant year.
+For research proposals that are awarded a grant, the applicant is obligated to submit a detailed summary report to the Hertog Center by September 30 of the grant year.

+The name of the Hertog Center must be cited in full in any publication or lecture presenting the research fruits using the following wording (or its exact translation):

-Mention of the name of the Roger and Susan Hartog Center for the Archeology of Jerusalem and Judea
+This study was supported by the Roger and Susan Hertog Center for the Archeological study of Jerusalem and Judea

-In any publication or lecture, which presents the results of a study conducted with a grant from the Hartog Center, the following wording (or its exact translation in English) should be mentioned: .

-Application deadline: 05.08.2022
+Application deadline: 20.08.2023

-The submission is made by the submitter’s approval at the end

 Application procedure

 1. Fill out the online application form.